 Hear more advice from James Cardew, Head of Marketing and Client Experience, Europe and Asia at Capital Group, listen to the ABM podcast on-demand here.

 Find inspiration, expertise and creativity to help you grow your most valuable customers by joining our ABM community and receiving the latest news, views and insights from our team of experts at Momentum, sign up here.

 James Cardew, Head of Marketing and Client Experience, Europe and Asia at Capital Group discusses the data trap, the stakeholder CMOs must impress, and the importance of a “pre-mortem”.

 Customer trust is critical to the growth of key accounts but just as industries have changed faster than ever before since the pandemic began, so has the path for earning trust with key customers.

 The evolution of Oracle's Account-Based Marketing program a decade on...

-If there is one finding from the latest wave of our Customer Buying Index™ that has resonated more than any other, it is this one: The average size of a buying team for a $3m+ technology investment is 14 people.
+If there is one finding from the latest wave of our CBX™ that has resonated more than any other, it's this: the average size of a buying team for a $3m+ technology investment is 14 people.
 Find out who is buying and how to communicate with them.